 Worry, fear, and guilt plague me.
 Sometimes I feel like I’m waiting for the other shoe to fall and tragedy is just waiting around the corner.
 I’ll be minding my own business, lost in my thoughts while doing my tasks at work and I’ll be thinking.
 But sometimes the thoughts running through my mind are worry about my kids and husband- Are they hanging out with good friends, are they behaving themselves, are they saying good things instead of silly talk??
 Is my husband safe, is he feeling well, will the other drivers around him be smart, will his truck brakes malfunction??
 Will the next phone call my supervisor receives be that call from my husband’s boss that he’s been taken to the hospital by ambulance?
-Unfortunately, because of real life experiences and my personality I’ve cultivated this tendency.
+Unfortunately, because of real life experiences and my personality, I’ve cultivated this tendency.
 As I’ve been getting older and our current reality has forced me to be unable to control my kids’ every waking moment, I’ve had some serious work to do in this area.
-I don’t want to be a slave to these feelings.
-We’re actually commanded by God not to fear.
+I don’t want to be a slave to these feelings!!
+And, we’re actually commanded by God not to fear.

 One night, after reading an article about the latest local tragedy involving a preschool owner’s son who molested a little girl in their care, I was upset.
 I try not to read these types of things and especially the comment sections of articles or posts that are volatile.
 I just don’t need any more negativity in my life.
 But I chose to read this one…